voschezang/coding-handbook/collaboration/presence.md

 - **Desire** *What would you like?
 What do you need?*
 - **Identity** *Who are you?*

+These questions have an **interview** format.
+In real conversations, people tend to alternate communication styles.
+For example:

+- Non-verbal signals.
+E.g. nodding.
+- Sharing observations. *"I noticed that ..."*
+- Disclosing liking. *"That makes me feel..."*
+- Repetition.
+Emphasizing certain words, or summarizing content.
+- Suggestions. *"We could explore ..."*

-These questions are phrased with minimal judgement.
+These questions are phrased with minimal **judgement**.
 Judging experience takes you out of the present.

+- When discussed openly, without judement, these topics tend to create a sense of connection.

+- When avoided or lying, these topics create disconnect.